vladikcomper/md-modules/utils/convsym/README.md

 > SGDK isn't officially supported by the "Advanced Error Handler and Debugger", which makes use of the converted symbols, hence no installation instructions are provided.
 > At this point, you'll have to figure out installation on your own.

-While **ConvSym** doesn't support SGDK, it's still possible to feed it the symbols list and generate debug symbols database for the "Advanced Error Handler and Debugger".
+While **ConvSym** doesn't support SGDK, it's still possible to feed it the symbol list and generate debug symbols database for the "Advanced Error Handler and Debugger".

-Since **version 2.1**, ConvSym supports `log` input parser, so you can build symbols database from any source as long as you're able to represent symbols list in a simple plain text format: each line must contain symbol name, followed by ":" character (separator) and symbol's hexadecimal offset (you can also use a different separator, see `log` parser documentation below for more information).
+Since **version 2.1**, ConvSym supports `log` input parser, so you can build symbols database from any source as long as you're able to represent symbol lists in a simple plain text format: each line must contain symbol name, followed by ":" character (separator) and symbol's hexadecimal offset (you can also use a different separator, see `log` parser documentation below for more information).
 For example:

 ```
 SomeSymbol: 0